theunraveler/taskwarrior-web/README.md

 ## Known Issues

 * Currently, taskwarrior-web does not work with task 2.
-It will by the time task 2 is out of beta.
+A rewrite is underway to support both task 1 and 2 simultaneously in an automatic way.
 * taskwarrior-web requires Ruby >= 1.9.
 It will not work with 1.8 and lower.
   Support for 1.8 will happen at some point.
 * The "View as list"/"View as Grid" links do nothing right now.
 (They will